Visitor guide

 What can I combine with Saint-Denis?

-The most natural pairing is with the Panthéon in central Paris: Saint-Denis holds the kings and queens of France, the Panthéon the great figures of the Republic — Voltaire, Rousseau, Victor Hugo, Marie Curie — so together they tell the whole story of who France has chosen to remember and honour.
-A timed necropolis visit at Saint-Denis in the morning pairs neatly with the Panthéon and the Latin Quarter in the afternoon.
+The most natural pairing is with the Panthéon in central Paris.
+Saint-Denis holds the kings and queens of France; the Panthéon holds the great figures of the Republic — Voltaire, Rousseau, Victor Hugo, Marie Curie — so together the two sites tell the whole story of who France has chosen to remember and honour, one royal and one republican.
+An open-dated necropolis visit at Saint-Denis in the morning pairs neatly with the Panthéon and the Latin Quarter in the afternoon; the Panthéon is the timed part of the day, and the flexible Saint-Denis ticket slots easily around it.

 Frequently asked questions